msiehoff/process/working_with_me.md

   -  How will we know we succeeded?
   -  What are the critical use cases & edge cases?
   -  What are the most important aspects of the solution?
 Performance, observability, readability...etc.
   -  What are the existing systems/structures/components that we need to interact with?
+What do responsibilities/concerns belong?
   2. **Make a Plan**
   -  The scope of the plan depends mostly on the complexity of the changes & number of moving/interconnected components.
   -  The main goal is to find unknowns early on which may mean my changes won't work